makerblueprint/retrospecification/README.md

 * Connect the `SCL` contact on the microcontroller to the `i2c-clock` contact on the "Socket-Style" DE-9 Connector.
 * Connect the `SDA` contact on the microcontroller to the `i2c-data` contact on the "Socket-Style" DE-9 Connector.
-* Connect the `VIN` contact on the microcontroller to the `twelve-volts-max` contact on the "Pin-Style" DE-9 Connector.
+* Connect the `VIN` contact on the microcontroller to the `fifteen-volts-max` contact on the "Pin-Style" DE-9 Connector.
+  * Use a DC-DC converter if the microcontroller requires a supply voltage lower than 15V.
 * Connect the `common` contact on the "Socket-Style" DE-9 Connector to the `common` contact on the "Pin-Style" DE-9 Connector.
 * Connect the `common` contact on the microcontroller to the `common` contact on the "Socket-Style" DE-9 Connector.
-* Connect the `twelve-volts-max` contact on the "Socket-Style" DE-9 Connector to the `twelve-volts-max` contact on the "Pin-Style" DE-9 Connector.
+* Connect the `fifteen-volts-max` contact on the "Socket-Style" DE-9 Connector to the `fifteen-volts-max` contact on the "Pin-Style" DE-9 Connector.

 Congratulations!
 You've created your first Retro Module!
 Let's power it up!